Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Legendrian classification

-\begin{definition} Given an orientation and a co-orientation of a generic critical value curve $\gamma_k$, its \textbf{index}~\cite{Aicardi,Arnold1994}, $\mbox{ind}(\gamma_k)$, is the winding number of the co-orientation vector $e^{\imath \theta}(x_k(\theta),y_k(\theta))$ as one travels along the curve consistently with its orientation. \end{definition}
+\begin{definition} Given a co-orientation of an oriented generic critical value curve $\gamma_k$ in the plane, its \textbf{index}~\cite{Aicardi,Arnold1994}, $\mbox{ind}(\gamma_k)$, is the winding number of the co-orientation vector $e^{\imath \theta}(x_k(\theta),y_k(\theta))$ as the contact point travels around the curve from $\theta=0$ to $\theta=2\pi$.
+The winding number is positive if the contact point travels consistently with the orientation, negative otherwise. \end{definition}

+Because of the geometry of Fig.~\ref{f:geometry}, one round trip around a critical value adiabatic curve is enough for $\theta$ to sustain a $2\pi$ change.
+However, there are some cases, outside the realm of adiabatic processes, where it is necessary to circulate twice around the planar curve for $\theta$ to return to $2\pi$.
+This typically happens when $N$ is odd, say $N=3$.
+In this case, the singular curve in the field of values is an ideal hyperbolic triangle~\cite[Fig. 4]{JonckheereAhmadGutkin}, and upon one round trip $\oint_{\gamma_k} d\theta = \pi$.
+However, in the contact space, one travel around the curve yields $\oint_{\bar{\gamma}_k} d\theta = 2\pi$.
+Clearly, Definition~\ref{d:index} reworded for $\bar{\gamma}_k$ in the contact space becomes much more transparent.